René Bousquet: Renewal of political career

 In the legislative elections of 1958, Bousquet ran as a candidate for the 3rd circonscription of the Marne.
 He was supported by the Democratic and Socialist Union of the Resistance; his second was Hector Bouilly, a radical-socialist general councillor.
 Bousquet earned less than 10% of the votes.

 After Jean Baylet's death in 1959, Bousquet was appointed to the Council of administration of the newspaper La Dépêche du Midi.
 He supported Mitterrand's candidacy in 1965 and observed an anti-Gaullist editorial line.
 After Bousquet quit in 1971, the tone of the newspaper softened.

 In 1974, Bousquet supported and helped finance Mitterrand in the presidential election against Valéry Giscard d'Estaing.
 Bousquet was acquainted with numerous other political and cultural figures, such as Antoine Pinay, Bernard Cornut-Gentille, Jacques Chaban-Delmas, Edgar Faure and Maurice Faure.
-He was part of the administration council of Union des Transports Aériens.
+He was part of the administration council of Union de Transports Aériens.

 After Mitterrand's election in the 1981 presidential election, Bousquet occasionally met him at the Élysée to "talk about politics".
 In 1986, Mitterrand distanced himself from Bousquet when opposition groups accused Bousquet of crimes against humanity during World War II.
 Mitterrand said he had ended the relationship after Bousquet was charged with crimes against humanity for organising mass deportations of Jews.

 The parquet général de Paris closed Bousquet's case by sending it to a court that no longer existed, which stirred outrage.